yunerduo/vuepress-theme-hope/docs/theme/src/guide/advanced/extend.md

 - Layout
 - NotFound
-- Slide (Only available when presentation is enabled)
 - BlogCategory (Only available when blog is enabled)
 - BlogHome (Only available when blog is enabled)
 - BlogType (Only available when blog is enabled)